What is Mutual Legal Assistance?

 Mutual Legal Assistance (MLA) is the formal process of sharing evidence about criminal investigations or prosecutions between countries.

-Many countries rely on Mutual Legal Assistance Treaties (MLATs) to govern the MLA process.
+Many countries including Australia rely on Mutual Legal Assistance Treaties (MLATs) to govern the MLA process.
 An MLAT is an agreement between states outlining the terms for managing cross-jurisdictional requests for evidence.

 With which countries does Australia have a Mutual Legal Assistance Treaty?

-Australia has bilateral Mutual Assistance relationships with the following countries:
+Australia has Mutual Legal Assistance Treaties with the following countries:

 |Ecuador||Republic of Korea||Switzerland|

 Can Australia engage in MLA with another country where no treaty exists?

 States can elect to provide MLA without a treaty, however MLATs are the best way to outline a streamlined process.
 The MLA process in general has been criticised as being inefficient and in need of reform, with the time taken to process a request being measured in months and in some cases years.
 The lack of an MLAT can add to this problem, magnifying uncertainty around how to deal with government requests for data across jurisdictions.